Fatima-FSSE/Fatima-FSSE/README.md

 ## Experience

+### PROS Inc. Houston, Texas
+Software Engineer I (Back-end Developer) Jan 2020 - Oct 2022
 ### Backend Development and Agile Methodologies

-- Employed agile methodologies to oversee project progress.
+- Participated in agile methodologies, stand-up meetings, and project tracking.
-- Proficient knowledge of web application and web services architecture.
-- Collaborated with the development of RESTful API services and backend business layers using Spring Boot and web services.
+- Developed RESTful API services and backend business layers using Spring Boot and added comprehensive documentation adhering to company standards.
-- Contributed to project scope definition, planning, estimation, and tracking.
-- Generated thorough documentation following company standards.

 ### Automation Testing and Quality Assurance

-- Developed an Automation Framework using Cucumber BDD, Junit, Gherkin, Java, and Selenium WebDriver.
+- Developed automation frameworks using Cucumber BDD, Junit, Gherkin, Java, and Selenium WebDriver.
-- Experienced in using POSTMAN for RESTful Web services/REST API testing.
-- Analyzed Jenkins automation reports, offering technical support to identify and resolve bugs and issues.
-- Led the implementation of the Page Object Model (POM) for UI testing and quality assurance.
+- Conducted RESTful API testing with POSTMAN and implemented the Page Object Model for UI testing and quality assurance resulting in a 15% increase in success rates.
+Also analyzed Jenkins automation reports.
-- Collaborated on crafting SQL and Oracle sample data for testing purposes.

 ### Team Collaboration and Skill Acquisition

-- Conducted effective retrospective meetings and contributed to smoke testing for API and UI.
+- Conducted retrospective meetings, contributed to smoke testing for API and UI, and collaborated on crafting SQL and Oracle sample data for testing purposes.
-- Mastered a new technology stack within two months, including Selenium, Cucumber, and Gherkin, enhancing the team's capabilities and efficiency.
+- Mastered a new technology stack within two months, including Selenium, Cucumber, and Gherkin.

 ## Education